danbev/learning-ai/notes/tokenization/sentencepiece.md

 ## SentencePiece
-This is tokenizer/detokenizer used a by a number of NLP libraries.
-It is used by gglm for example.
+This is tokenizer/detokenizer used a by a number of NLP libraries. by gglm for example.